Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 Complete Breakdown of Jewelry and Watch Retouching Stages: Tutorial with Pro Tips

-Post-production begins with selecting images that have the potential to shine after editing.
+Post-production begins with culling, selecting images that have the potential to shine after editing.
 While this process technically overlaps with photography, it’s an essential precursor to efficient retouching.

 Clipping Path: Defining the Product’s Edge

-Basic Adjustments: Exposure, Contrast, Curves, and White Balance
+Exposure, Contrast, Curves, and White Balance

 Balancing Exposure: Adjust overall exposure while keeping highlights intact on gemstones and metals.
 Overexposure can wash out details, while underexposure reduces brilliance.